 I will update this page regularly so be sure and check back!

 Top All-Around Favorite Tools

 Feedly.
 Using an RSS Reader is, in my opinion, the only way to properly manage content in today’s world.
 An RSS Reader is like a personalized digital newspaper.
 You tell it the website you want to follow and it will stream all the newsfeeds into one location so you can keep up on new content in one place.

 Grammarly.
 My English teacher and writing sidekick.
-With Grammarly Premium, you not only get the basic critical grammar and spell-check errors, you get instant feedback on over 400 advanced grammar rules.
+With Grammarly Premium, you not only get the basic critical grammar and spell-check errors, but you also get instant feedback on over 400 advanced grammar rules.
 Microsoft Word spell-check can’t even touch the capability of this program.

 LastPass.
 In this day and age, I couldn’t manage all my accounts and passwords properly without Last Pass.
 Your life will be made easier (and more secure).

 Studio Marketing and Social Media

 Canva.com.
 An amazing tool for creating easy and incredible social media images.
 Use built-in templates perfectly sized for each social media network.

 EyeDropper Extention.
 Super handy Chrome extension to grab color codes off the internet.

 Instagram.
 Find out why having an Instagram account can be beneficial for your music studio in this post: Instagram for Independent Music Teachers: The #1 Reason You Should be There